The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 There are inherent dangers in the use of any software, documentation, and datasets and you are solely responsible for determining whether THIS PRODUCT is compatible with your equipment and other software and data installed on your equipment.

 You are also solely responsible for the protection of your equipment and backup of your data, and THE PROVIDER will not be liable for any damages you may suffer in connection with using, modifying, or distributing THIS PRODUCT.

+## Project Participation
+**Resources**
+GitHub: click the blue buttons at the top of this webpage to check the Issue Tracker or the Wiki pages.
+YouTube: go to the project's YouTube Channel to see the overview videos and video tutorial clips.

+**Participation**
+GitHub: use the Issue Tracker if you have a question for the project team, to report a bug or make a project enhancement proposal.
+Please use the proper labels to tag your issue accordingly!

+**Project support**
+The intention is to see if volunteers are willing to participate in project maintenance and creating new course materials.
+Currently the project has not yet a way to welcome volunteers but the information for that will be published here.

+New team members are needed because with around 50 software and content components that will update over time the project is expected to have a limited shelf life of around 12 months and without maintenance the project will need to be archived then.